Rajeev-R-R/Emoji-games/README.md

 # MY-REPOSITORY
-This is my first Repository
+This is my first Repository.
+Author- Rajeev Ranjan